Control your internet-connected Hopper, Joey, or Wally family receiver with just your voice and a compatible Alexa-enabled device.

 Setup and Integration

-After completing the initial set-up instructions that came with your device, open the Amazon Alexa app on your smartphone and press the menu icon in the upper left corner.
-From here, select "Music, Video, & Books."
+After completing the initial set-up instructions that came with your device, open the Amazon Alexa app on your smartphone and select the MENU icon in the top left corner.

 For help with your device’s initial set-up prior to integrating with DISH, contact Amazon.